noiseprotocol/noise_spec/noise.md

       ...
       -> e, dhes, s, dhss

+Note that `Noise_N` represents a conventional "public-key encryption".
+The other patterns add sender authentication, where the sender's public key is either known to the recipient beforehand (`Noise_K`) or transmitted under encryption (`Noise_X`).

 7.3.
 Interactive patterns
 --------------------------

-The following 16 patterns represent protocols where the initiator and responder exchange messages to agree on a shared key.
+The following 16 handshake patterns represent interactive protocols where the initiator and responder exchange messages to agree on a shared key.

      N_ = no static key for initiator
      K_ = static key for initiator known to responder